ARM-software/psa-api/doc/fwu/appendix/sra.rst

    *  -  DF.D
       -  *Active* firmware image state read by the update service.
    *  -  DF.E
-      -  Update service i/o to the *second* image, to read the component state and prepare images for update.
+      -  Update service i/o to the *second* image, to read the component state and prepare candidate images for update.
    *  -  DF.F
       -  Bootloader i/o to the *active* image, to install a firmware image, or to authenticate it.
    *  -  DF.G